Art&Craft

 helical sculptures

 Another impressive thing about Vilardell's work is that most of it is made from a single piece of wood.
-The organic curves, which pass from one side of the wood to the other in seemingly impossible designs, entice you to follow them with your hand, to caress their swirls.
+The organic curves that pass from one side of the wood to the other, forming seemingly impossible designs, entice you to trace them with your hand, to caress their swirls.

 helical sculptures

 He works mainly in pine and sometimes with finely textured hardwoods.
-Working on a carving takes months because the penetration of the wood, this continuous back-and-forth of helical curves, roundness and twists, is laborious.
-At the end, the wood is very well sanded and then a fine coat of varnish is applied so that the texture is very visible.
+Working on a carving takes months because penetrating the wood, this continuous back-and-forth of helical curves, roundness and twists, is laborious.
+At the end, the wood is very well sanded and then a fine coat of varnish is applied to make the texture very visible.

 helical sculptures